By Shamar Rinpoche

 During the past two weeks as I have traveled to several Bodhi Path centers in the United States, many members have asked me to explain the horrible acts of the terrorists on September 11and to suggest a course of action from the Buddhist perspective.
 I offer the following thoughts for my disciples‘ guidance.

-The terrorists who brought about this senseless tragedy are afflicted by ignorance and consequently can be deceived by a blind faith in a belief system that distorts the true spirit of Islam.
-They do not have the wisdom and proper sense of judgement to determine what is right and wrong.
+The terrorists who brought about this senseless tragedy are afflicted by ignorance and consequently can be deceived by blind faith in a belief system that distorts the true spirit of Islam.
+They do not have the wisdom and proper sense of judgment to determine what is right and wrong.
 Because of their ignorance and blind faith, people with evil intentions manipulated and misused them.
 Therefore, just as we should show compassion on the victims, we should also have compassion on the terrorists due to their ignorance.

 When governments and individuals set a future course of action, their motivation or aim is the critical determinant to what is appropriate and morally correct.
 The seeking of revenge clearly is not acceptable in Buddhist terms.
 However, if a government or individual must take an action that has harmful effects but that is done for the purpose of preventing evil and benefiting the majority, this is acceptable.